waldyrious/abyss/readme.md

  to access the RethinkDB admin tool.
 Leave this running in a terminal tab.
 1. Install npms: `npm i`  This installs the node_modules for the project.
 1. Build front end: `npm run watch` This continually builds the front end.
 Leave it running in a terminal tab too.
 1. Now you can run the server.js from WebStorm.
 Add *--harmony* to the Node parameters in the run config!
 This flag enables ES6 features like *const*.
-The need to use this flag will go away soon with Node 3.0.0.
+(The need to use this flag will go away soon with Node 3.0.0.)
+1. You can also run `runner.js`.
+This one reloads the server on every file change and rebuilds the client on every client/* file change.
+However, debugging does not work in it.

 Command line ways to run: